burbelohugo/card-game-simulator/README.md

  - Generate a realistic, challenging "opponent" for the user

 I started by considering which core technologies to use, before worrying about specific libraries.
 It came down to Javascript vs. Python.
-I have experience with other languages, but the core of my work right now is in these languages (plus PHP), so I wanted to pick something I wasn't rusty in.
+I have experience with other languages, but the most of my work right now is in these languages (plus PHP), and I wanted to pick something I wasn't rusty in.

 Python is lovely for data science, but I was prefer Javascript for hacky projects like these because:
  1) The community is massive, so there are plenty of example projects